VeloxDB/VeloxDB/Doc/articles/guide/getting_started.md

 All business logic is defined in server side methods, we call these methods database operations.
 By keeping the business logic and the data in the same process, VeloxDB avoids multiple round trips to the Database.
 Create BlogApi.cs file with the following content:
 [!code-csharp[Main](../../../Samples/GetStarted/VlxBlog/BlogApi.cs)]

-The methods described in this file can be called from the client using Velox protocol library.
+The methods described in this file can be called from the client using VeloxDB.Protocol library.
 This will be covered in the next chapter.
-To define a database API operation you need to create a class marked with the <xref:Velox.Protocol.DbAPIAttribute>.
-Each method should be decorated with the <xref:Velox.Protocol.DbAPIOperationAttribute>.
+To define a database API operation you need to create a class marked with the <xref:VeloxDB.Protocol.DbAPIAttribute>.
+Each method should be decorated with the <xref:VeloxDB.Protocol.DbAPIOperationAttribute>.

 <!-- For more information see [VeloxDB Protocol](../tech.md#veloxdb-protocol).-->

-The first argument of all Database operations must be of type <xref:Velox.ObjectInterface.ObjectModel>. <xref:Velox.ObjectInterface.ObjectModel> is used to access the data in the database.
+The first argument of all Database operations must be of type <xref:VeloxDB.ObjectInterface.ObjectModel>. <xref:VeloxDB.ObjectInterface.ObjectModel> is used to access the data in the database.
 In this example we use the [GetObject][2] method to read objects, by Id, from the database and [CreateObject][3] to create new objects.

 Each operation corresponds to a single transaction inside the database.
 While an operation is running, changes it makes to the model are not visible to other operations.
 After an operation completes successfully its changes are committed to the database automatically.
 If an operation throws an exception all changes are rolled back.
-If your operation only reads data from the database, you can set <xref:Velox.Protocol.DbAPIOperationAttribute.OperationType> to <xref:Velox.Protocol.DbAPIOperationType.Read>.
+If your operation only reads data from the database, you can set <xref:VeloxDB.Protocol.DbAPIOperationAttribute.OperationType> to <xref:VeloxDB.Protocol.DbAPIOperationType.Read>.
 For more information about transactions see [Transactions](architecture.md#transactions).

 #### Running the server